Are you in the market for a forklift but have questions about the price of new or used models?

 What about the battery?

-Batteries for new and used electric forklifts are treated a little differently.
+Batteries for new and used electric forklifts are handled a bit differently.

-For new electric forklifts, batteries are usually sold separately from the truck.
 The reason is that the major forklift manufacturers (Toyota, Hyster/Yale, Mitsubishi/Caterpillar, UniCarriers, etc.) don’t make batteries.
-That is the domain of other manufacturers, like GNB, Hawker, Enersys, and the like.

-And if you’re wondering, “What are some used forklift battery prices?” the answer is: it depends on the size of the truck, and thus the size of the battery needed.
-That being said, expect to spend anywhere between $1,000 and $5,000.
+And if you’re wondering, “What are some used forklift battery prices?” the answer is anywhere from $1,000 to $5,000, depending on the size and capacity you need.

 What about the charger?